 Most synthetic fibers that we use today are made from petroleum, just like plastic.
-Yes, this means that a lot of the clothes you wear are made from fossil fuels, are non-biodegradable and tend to end up in either landfills or the ocean.
+Yes, this means that many of the clothes you wear are made from fossil fuels, are non-biodegradable, and end up in either landfills or the ocean.
 Since they originate from petroleum, synthetic textiles emit a lot of microplastics when they’re washed.
-It’s estimated that as much as 35% of all microplastics released into the ocean each year originate from the washing of synthetic textiles!
-On the upside, synthetic textiles are durable, stretchy and don’t wrinkle as easily as natural fabrics.
+It’s estimated that approximately 35% of all microplastics released into the ocean each year originate from washing synthetic textiles!
+On the upside, synthetic textiles are durable, stretchy, and don’t wrinkle as easily as natural fabrics.

-The by far most popular fiber today is polyester, which makes up about half of all fiber production worldwide.
-It emerged during the 1970s and was quickly popularised since it’s durable, doesn’t wrinkle and is easy to clean.
-It is, however, made from petroleum and its production uses a lot of chemicals and causes toxic by-products that pollute both water systems and the air we breathe.
+The most popular fiber today is polyester, and it makes up about half of all fiber production worldwide.
+It emerged during the 1970s and quickly gained popularity since it’s durable, doesn’t wrinkle, and is easy to clean.
+It is, however, made from petroleum, and its production uses a lot of chemicals and causes toxic by-products that pollute both water systems and the air we breathe.

 Have we thrown enough numbers at you to make you think again when buying a brand-new polyester garment?
 Today you can buy garments, such as swimwear, from recycled PET bottles instead.
 A much better alternative, if you ask us.

 Acrylic is a synthetic fiber that has given wool a run for its money.
-It’s commonly used in knitting yarns for sweaters and socks, as well as carpets and blankets.
-Properties such as high elasticity, colour brilliancy and, as with the other synthetics, ease of washing has made it very popular.
-Just like polyester and polyamide, acrylic fibers are made from fossil fuels, and its energy-intensive manufacturing combined with toxic chemicals make its environmental impact quite severe.
+It’s commonly used for knitting yarns for sweaters and socks, as well as carpets and blankets.
+Properties such as high elasticity, colour brilliancy, and, as with the other synthetics, ease of washing have made it very popular.
+Like polyester and polyamide, acrylic fibers are made from fossil fuels, and its energy-intensive manufacturing combined with toxic chemicals make its environmental impact quite severe.

-Cotton is the most profitable non-food crop in the world and is used in about half of all textiles.
-Its fibers are strong, breathable and dye absorbent, making it widely considered one of the most comfortable textile materials.
-It does, however, wrinkle quite easily, which makes it popular to combine with polyester.
+Cotton is the most profitable non-food crop globally and is used in about half of all textiles.
+Its fibers are strong, breathable, and dye absorbent, making it widely considered one of the most comfortable textile materials.
+It does, however, wrinkle pretty quickly, which makes it popular to combine with polyester.

-Wool is a natural fiber sourced from animals, most commonly sheep but also other species such as goats (cashmere & mohair), rabbits (angora) as well as alpacas and llamas.
-Depending on the type of wool there are significant differences in its environmental impact, so we’ll focus on sheep here.
-Wool isn’t the most popular fabric in the world; it only makes up around 1% of the global textile market.
+Wool is a natural fiber sourced from animals, most commonly sheep and other species such as goats (cashmere & mohair), rabbits (angora), alpacas, and llamas.
+Depending on the type of wool, there are significant differences in its environmental impact, so we’ll focus on sheep here.
+Wool isn’t the most popular fabric globally; it only makes up around 1% of the global textile market.

-There are several benefits with wool as a fabric, predominately that it can absorb a lot of moisture and it keeps you warm in cold climates.
-It also has a long lifespan, needs to be washed at lower temperatures, is recyclable, biodegradable and since it’s protein-based it doesn’t emit any nasty microplastics.
+There are several benefits with wool as a fabric, predominately that it can absorb a lot of moisture and keep you warm in cold climates.
+It also has a long lifespan, needs to be washed at lower temperatures, is recyclable, biodegradable, and since it’s protein-based, it doesn’t emit any nasty microplastics.

-Linen is one of the oldest textiles that we still use today, its long history stretches back as far as the ancient Egyptians!
+Linen is one of the oldest textiles we still use today; its long history stretches back to ancient Egyptians!
 Although the fabric itself doesn’t stretch, it’s well-appreciated in hot and humid climates since it’s both breathable and dries quickly.

 Like linen, silk (or the queen of textiles as it’s called) is one of the oldest textile fibers we know of, its origins dating back to the emergence of China as one of the great civilizations.
-And it’s certainly the most exclusive textile covered here, as many associate silk with luxuriousness and elegance.
-More practically, though, it’s a fabric that can keep you cool when it’s warm, and warm when it’s cool.
-It’s one of few natural fibers whose impressive properties can compete with the synthetics, except for its durability, as it’s a rather sensitive fabric.
+And it’s undoubtedly the most exclusive textile covered here, as many associate silks with luxuriousness and elegance.
+It’s one of few natural fibers whose remarkable properties can compete with synthetics, except for its durability, as it’s a rather sensitive fabric.
+More practically, though, it’s a fabric that can keep you cool when it’s warm and warm when it’s cool.

-Silk is made from an insect fiber, produced by silkworms.
-These domesticated silkworms are fed mulberry plants, and when the worms have eaten their fill they begin producing a liquid protein, that hardens into a cocoon.
-Under natural circumstances a moth would eventually emerge, but here is where the slightly more unethical aspect of silk production comes in.
+Silk comes from an insect fiber produced by silkworms.
+These domesticated silkworms are fed mulberry plants, and when the worms have eaten their fill, they begin producing a liquid protein that hardens into a cocoon.
+Under natural circumstances, a moth would eventually emerge, but here is where the slightly more unethical aspect of silk production comes in.
 In order to harvest the silk, the silkworm within the cocoon is killed.